johnabel/gillespy/README.md

 GillesPy requires numpy, scipy, and matplotlib for proper functionality.
 Installation details for these packages can be found at http://scipy.org.

-GillesPy does not install the StochKit or StochKitODE solvers, but requires them for stochastic simulation.
+GillesPy does not install the StochKit or StochKitODE solvers, but requires them for stochastic or deterministic simulation, respectively.
 Either StochKit  **OR** StochSS must be installed to provide these solvers.

 Installation instructions for StochKit: http://sourceforge.net/projects/stochkit/